proofzero/rollupid/docs/guides/using-smart-contract-wallets.md

 3. Select app for which to revoke session key and hit `Edit Access` button
 4. Then push `Revoke Access` button

-This action will revoke all scopes user authorized app to use, including the revokation of session keys for all authorized smart contract wallets.
+This action will revoke all scopes user authorized app to use, including the revocation of session keys for all authorized smart contract wallets.

-{% hint style="warning" %} Revokation of Smart Contract wallets results in a blockchain transaction.
-Be aware that any revokation of smart contract wallet will cost gas fees. {% endhint %}
+{% hint style="warning" %} Revocation of Smart Contract wallets results in a blockchain transaction.
+Be aware that any revocation of smart contract wallet will cost gas fees. {% endhint %}

 ## Accessing Your App's Smart Contract Wallet